FACOR ALLOYS LIMITED

 d.
 In our opinion, the aforesaid Standalone financial statements comply with the Indian Accounting Standards specified under Section 133 of the Act, read with Companies (Indian Accounting Standards) Rules, 2015 as amended;

 e.
-On the basis of the written representations received from the directors as on 31st March, 2024, and taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2024 from being appointed as a director in terms of Section 164 (2) of the Act;
+On the basis of the written representations received from the directors as on 31st March, 2025, and taken on record by the Board of Directors, none of the directors is disqualified as on 31 st March, 2025 from being appointed as a director in terms of Section 164 (2) of the Act;

 f.
-With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in “Annexure B”; and
+With respect to the adequacy of the internal financial controls with reference to Standalone Financial Statements of the Company and the operating effectiveness of such controls, refer to our separate Report in “Annexure B”.
+Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Company’s internal financial controls with reference to Standalone Financial Statements.

 h.
 With respect to the other matters to be included in the Auditor’s Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:

-i) The Company has disclosed the impact of pending litigations on its financial position in note no. 33 in its standalone financial statements.
+i) The Company has disclosed the impact of pending litigations on its financial position in note no. 33 to the Standalone financial statements.

 ii) The Company did not have any long-term contracts including derivatives contracts for which there were any material foreseeable losses;